lelutin/puppet-asterisk/README.md

 Notes on options
 ----------------

-Asterisk as lots and lots of configuration variables that can be set in different files.
+Asterisk has lots and lots of configuration variables that can be set in different files.
 In order to simplify the module, we're actually not validating that the options passed in are valid ones and expect this validation to be done by the user.